Vice (magazine)

 Vice is a Canadian-American magazine focused on lifestyle, arts, culture, and news/politics.
 It was founded in 1994 in Montreal as an alternative punk magazine, and its founders later launched the youth media company Vice Media, which consists of divisions including the printed magazine as well as a website, broadcast news unit, a film production company, a record label, and a publishing imprint.
-As of February 2015, the magazine's editor-in-chief is Ellis Jones.
+As of September 2024, the magazine's editor-in-chief is Kevin Lee Kharas.

 On 15 May 2023, Vice Media formally filed for Chapter 11 bankruptcy, as part of a possible sale to a consortium of lenders including Fortress Investment Group, which will, alongside Soros Fund Management and Monroe Capital, invest $225 million as a credit bid for nearly all of its assets.
 In February 2024, CEO Bruce Dixon announced additional layoffs and that the website Vice.com will no longer publish content.
 The print magazine returned in September 2024.